Signed in as:

 Pre-registration is free; we only charge your credit card when we're ready to schedule (and you say ok).
 When 3 people pre-register, we'll set up the next workshop with your input on dates!

 Dive into the essentials with an introductory session on key carpentry tools.
-Get hands-on experience with a router, planer, sander, chop saw, table saw, band saw, and more, including a lesson on creating your own pocket screws jig.
-Enhance your understanding of the tools’ functions, proper usage, and safety protocols, while also exploring various wood types to best suit your project needs.
+Enhance your understanding of tool functions, proper usage, and safety protocols, while also exploring various wood types to best suit your project needs.

 Join School of Ranch and get 20% off all workshops.
 Your membership helps us cover our costs.
 Being non-profit doesn't mean you can lose money!
 We need your support and nothing shows support as much as a membership